vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 effective with this kind of pain.
 Also, given that I was planning to make an outside trip in the near future, I was particularly keen to reduce my pain for the duration of the trip.

+And it's plausible that the acetaminophen worked!
+Starting about 30-45 minutes later, I felt my brain much less drawn to the pain even though I could still feel the pain if I concentrated my thoughts on it.
+But the effect size was not super-dramatic, and I can't rule out placebo effects and other confounders.

+### 2024-11-27 second meal

+For my second meal of 2024-11-27, I continued to have walnuts at a reduced rate (about 30% of usual intake).

+### 2024-11-27 after second meal: unexpected bowel movement

+I finished my second meal at 8:04 PM.
+I then did post-meal cleanup.
+Around 9:15 PM, I got back to my computer for desk work.
+Unexpectedly, about 5 minutes later, I had a strong urge for bowel movement.

+Given my suspicion that past straining is what might have created the swelling in the first place, I decided to limit myself to one minute of trying, and also to not linger for more than a minute after stopping.
+The bowel movement started out within a few seconds, and was quick and stopped quickly.
+The bowel movement was somewhere around 70-80% of a full morning bowel movement, which suggests that I did indeed have some buildup arising from the Monday early wake-up, that I had not been able to fully clear.

+More relevantly to my anal swelling, there was a bit of blood in the stool and some blood on wiping around the area of the swelling.
+Moreover, the extent of the swelling seems to have reduced.
+It seems like the passing of stool helped break up some of the swelling, which resulted in some bleeding, but the hope is that this is a one-time thing and the residual swelling (which seems to be less) will fix itself over time.

 ## Other notes